roblevintennis/guest-posts/css-tricks-5-gotchas-getting-svgs-into-production/more-gotchas/article.md

 ### CodePen Example

 The icon set on the left is scaling proportionately and on the right we are using the `vector-effect: non-scaling-stroke;`.
-In the end this might be more of a visual preference then a gottcha but, anytime you have some more control over how your icons look and behave, I feel like it's a win.
+If your noticing that your resized SVG icon's strokes are starting to look _out of control_, the above technique will give you the ability to lock those babies down.
 <p data-height="265" data-theme-id="light" data-slug-hash="QgMBRB" data-default-tab="result" data-user="Rumbleish" data-embed-version="2" data-pen-title="SVG Icons: Non-Scaling Stroke " class="codepen">See the Pen <a href="https://codepen.io/Rumbleish/pen/QgMBRB/">SVG Icons: Non-Scaling Stroke </a> by Chris Rumble (<a href="https://codepen.io/Rumbleish">@Rumbleish</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>